 News & Announcements

-Schenectady County Offers Reverse 911 Options for Residents with Unlisted Phone Numbers and Cell Phones
+Schenectady County Offers Rapid Notify Emergency Call System for Residents with Unlisted Phone Numbers and Cell Phones

-Schenectady County currently utilizes a Reverse 911 call system to notify residents of emergency information.
+Schenectady County currently utilizes an emergency call system to notify residents of emergency information.
 Currently the call system can only contact residents with listed land phone lines.
-Residents with unlisted phone numbers or who use cell phones as their primary phone can now register with the Reverse 911 system online
+Residents with unlisted phone numbers or who use cell phones as their primary phone can now register with the Rapid Notify system online

 County Emergency Management